CNS-OIST/SWCTetMesher/README.md

 Note that this program doesn't detect branch intersection of the SWC morphology.
 Thus a curation step for the raw SWC data may be required before using the program.

+This program can not generate tetrahedral mesh from triangular surface meshes commonly generated from Electron Microscopic (EM) imaging.
+For this purpose please visit [https://github.com/CNS-OIST/MultiCompMesher](https://github.com/CNS-OIST/MultiCompMesher).

 # Prerequisite
 * git
 * a C++ compiler